AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/add-calculated-data-to-custom-form.md

 ## Considerations for building calculated custom fields

-Consider the following when building a calculated custom field in a custom form, particularly if you are typing information instead of selecting it:
+Consider the following when building a calculated custom field in a custom form:

 * You can use both built-in Workfront fields and custom fields that you already created.
 * You can refer to objects that are related to other objects in a calculation.
 For information about how objects connect to one another, see the section [Interdependency and hierarchy of objects](../../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md#understanding-interdependency-and-hierarchy-of-objects) in the article [Understand objects in Adobe Workfront](../../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).